The Fair Play Fair Pay Act of 2017

-- Create a performance right for sound recordings across all music platforms;
+- Create a performance right for sound recordings on terrestrial radio;

-- Establish a “willing buyer, willing seller” fair market value rate standard for all music platforms;
+- Establish a “willing buyer, willing seller” fair market value rate standard for all digital platforms;

 - Require payment for pre-72 sound recordings by preventing digital services from exploiting a loophole in federal law that they believe allows them to deny royalties to featured artists and rights owners who recorded before February 15, 1972;